rehierl/node-tree-outliner/88-todos.md

 <!-- ======================================================================= -->

+(a misplaced note)
 Note that no definition, not even a modified definition, can close the theoretical, omnipresent universal section.
-Because of that, non-default definitions may be allowed to close the root section (which does not mean that that would be reasonable).
+However, non-default definitions may still be allowed to close the root section (which does not mean that that would be reasonable).

 **TODO**
-a heading that has a rank may act as an end-marker node - that is, a rank adds an additional role to a heading element - could that be used to proof that no t1 section can be closed?
+a heading that has a rank may/can act as an end-marker node - that is, a rank adds an additional role to a heading element - could that be used to proof that no t1 section can be closed?

-**TODO**
-implicit relationship -> descendants -
-implicit associations -> one section only - combine levels of implicitness? -
--> add to 3-5-1-associations?

-construction of a semantically consistent path section.parentSection property

 **TODO**
 top-level nodes -